Shresht7/gh-license/README.md

 A GitHub CLI extension to view and generate license files.

-All license information is obtained from the GitHub API.
+All license information is obtained from the GitHub API (https://docs.github.com/en/rest/licenses).

 > **NOTE**: The only purpose the CLI serves is to save you the effort of opening up a browser to copy-&-paste the appropriate LICENSE text.
 It does NOT provide legal advice and you should still double-check the LICENSE yourself for any errors.